srdjan/react-multistep/README.md

 </MultiStep>
 ```

 ####  The old way via `Steps`, a prop in the form of an array of components, is still supported for backwards compatibility.
-But, (:warning:) this way has being `deprecated` (:warning:), and it will be removed in the future:
+But, (:warning:) this way has being `deprecated`, and it will be removed in the future:

 ```javascript
 const steps = [